normelius/qufilab/docs/source/indicators.rst

     All of qufilab's technical indicators are implemented in c++ and a big part of the speed performance comes from the fact that no type conversion exist between python and c++.
-In order for this to work, numpy ndarrays of type **float64** are used in the implementation, and hence no other types of arrays/list are currently supported.
+In order for this to work, numpy arrays of type **float64 (double) or float32 (float)** are used in the implementation, and hence no other types are currently supported.

 .. currentmodule:: qufilab